Transitioning to a Natural Diet

-Most dogs over the age of two have periodontal disease.
+Most dogs over the age of two have some form of periodontal disease.
 Bones naturally clean the teeth and gums and provide a healthy outlet for chewing.
-Ensure the bone is an appropriate size and does not present a choking hazard.
+Ensure the bone is an appropriate size and large enough that it does not present a swallowing hazard.
 A safe bone is too large to swallow.

-Never give weight bearing bones such as femur bones.
-They are harder than teeth and promote premature wear and breaks.
-Totally Raw recommends non-weight bearing bones such as beef neck bones.
+Never give weight-bearing bones such as femur bones.
+They are harder than teeth and promote premature wear and dental fractures/breaks.
+Instead, Totally Raw recommends non-weight-bearing bones such as beef neck bones.